Public Law 280: Transfer of federal law enforcement authority

+Jurisdictional conflict

 The Act added to a complex matrix of jurisdictional conflict that defined tribal governance at the end of the 20th century.
 In various states, local police, tribal police, BIA police, and the FBI are the arms of a law enforcement system that enforces laws of tribes, states and the federal government.
 The Act also added that tribe cannot put non-natives on trial, even when crime occurs on reservation land.
 Under the Act, states, local sheriffs and state law enforcement agencies take tribal members to state courts for prosecution in cases arising from criminal matters within reservation boundaries.
 But most tribal governments and pueblos have also adopted their own codes, and administer court systems to adjudicate violations of the code.
 In states where the Act has not been applied, Bureau of Indian Affairs (BIA) police respond to major crimes on reservations or pueblos.
 The FBI joins in investigations of the most serious criminal matters such as murders or kidnappings.
 In those states, when allegations against tribal members arise from crimes on a reservation, the United States Attorney cites violations of the United States Code in a United States district court.
 Tribal and pueblo police also enforce local codes in "non-PL 280" states.